joaotavora/beardbolt/README.md

 To make the benchmark fair(er?)
-I patched `rmsbolt.el` to generate slightly less debug with `-g1` instead of `-g`, and thus benefit from the same speedup that `beardbolt.el` uses.
+I patched `rmsbolt.el` to generate slightly less debug with `-g1` instead of `-g`, and thus benefit from the same speedup that `beardbolt.el`.

 The results were obtained on my Thinkpad T480 running Emacs 29 (without native compilation).